mikey1456/Projects-in-Web-Development/README.md

-# Web Development Projects
+# Web Development Projects (Frontend)

-This repository contains a collection of small web development projects created using **HTML**, **CSS**, and **JavaScript**.
+This repository contains a collection of small frontend web development projects created using **HTML**, **CSS**, and **JavaScript**.
 Each project demonstrates fundamental concepts and creative implementations of web technologies.

 ## Features